-We diet, we run and we crunch our way to what we hope will lead us back to our pre-mommy tummies.
-And after all of the effort that we put into cinching up the loose skin and/or trying to shed those last few stubborn pounds that are hanging around our mid-sections, we may wonder if we’re taking the proper steps toward a flatter tummy, or if we’re just wasting time searching for that slender waist?
+We diet, we run, and we crunch our way to what we hope will be our pre-mommy tummies.
+With all the effort we put into cinching up the loose skin and/or trying to shed those last few stubborn pounds that are hanging around our midsections, do you ever stop and wonder if you’re taking the proper steps?
+Or are you just wasting time searching for that slender waist?

-Somewhat true, somewhat false.
-Whenever you work any muscle, you subject it to microtrauma.
-Microtrauma is simply the tearing of the muscle fibers, which leads to inflammation and soreness.
-As such, depending on the intensity of your workout, those particular muscles worked during a strength training session need anywhere from one to three days to recover in-between workouts.
+Generally toning exercises are recommended every other day, with at least one recovery day in between.
+Here’s why – muscles need recovery time.
+This recovery time is when the benefits occur.
+Through the process – working a muscle past it’s previous condition & giving that muscle 2-3 days to repair – the benefit is healthier muscle tissue.
+Depending on the intensity of your workout, those particular muscles worked during a strength training session need anywhere from one to three days to recover in-between workouts.
 Your abs are no exception to this rule.
 If you train your entire core every day, you run the risk of injury due to overuse.

-False!
-Although it would be a highly sought-after skill, unfortunately, spot reduction is a myth.
+Think of your body’s energy systems as a gas tank.
+We can’t decide where the energy comes from in the gas tank.
 As Paul Chek stated in the C.H.E.K.
 Institute’s publication, the Scientific Core Conditioning Series, “There is no direct metabolic pathway from the muscle cells in your midsection to the fat cells surrounding them.
 For the abdominal muscles to use stored fat for energy, your body must first send it to the liver.
 The liver converts this fat into fatty acids and sends it back to the abdominal muscles to be used as fuel.
 Unfortunately, the stored fat the abdominal muscles use first may not be from the abdominal region.
 This is because your body uses its fat stores such that the last place you added fat to is the first place you will lose it.”

 Research also shows that how and where you lose weight is genetically determined.
 So, you have to look to your family tree to see how your own body type stacks up.
 Additionally, your sex determines how and where you lose weight.
 Due to hormonal differences, women tend to store more fat around the pelvis, buttocks and thighs, where men gain weight around their bellies.

 False!
 As children, we often rolled our eyes when an adult told us to stand up straight, but there was some truth to their prodding.
 Think about it: We devote approximately 30 minutes a day to working out, while we spend 12 hours sitting and/or standing.
 This lengthy time spent in these static positions is important.
 Sitting with poor posture for prolonged periods of time can wreak havoc on your hips and lower back.
 But, if you add a little bit of tension in your low abs by contracting them while sitting, it can help to ease the pressure on your back.
-In order to fully engage your abdominals, and in particular your transverse abdominis (TA), you have to pull your navel in toward your spine without shifting the pelvis.
+In order to fully engage your abdominals, and in particular your transverse abdominis, you have to pull your navel in toward your spine without shifting the pelvis.
 This engages the TA while also working the other muscles that run along your spine.